TheArchitect2000/Fides-Innova-WiKi/fides-zero-knowledge-proof-zkp-algorithm/2-commitment-phase/2-1-commitment-generation-algorithm.md

 4- The prover send the calculated commitment values to the Verifier.

 ## 2-3- PFR and AHP Commitment.json File Format
+A publicly accessible file to be published on a public repository, such as a blockchain.
 ```
 {
     "commitmentId": String,